 - La Iglesia de San Juan-Bautista – This church is still active today.

 - Courthouse Museum – This building served as the Murphy-Dolan Store, and later a courthouse and jail.
-There is even a bullet hole rumored to have been shot by Billy the Kid during an escape inside.
+There is even a bullet hole rumored to have been shot inside by Billy the Kid during an escape.

 - Tunstall Store Museum – This store features original merchandise from the 19th Century still on display.

-- Torreon – This defensive tower still stands guard over Lincoln.
+- Torreon – This defensive tower still stands guard over Lincoln, NM.

 Plan Your New Mexico Road Trip

-Before we visited Lincoln, New Mexico we made a quick stop at the gravesite of the original Smokey Bear.
+Before we visited Lincoln, New Mexico we made a quick stop at the Smokey Bear grave site.

 The day before we visited: